 Confidence intervals calculated for populations comprising both past and future SGIP participants are very large.
 In fact, these confidence intervals prevent drawing conclusions about cost differences in IC Engine and Fuel Cell projects; only Microturbine projects exhibit cost differences at 90% confidence.
 This suggests that data for past projects should not be used as the sole basis for SGIP design elements affecting future participants.
-Engineering estimates and budget cost data continue to be more suitable for this purpose at this time.
+Engineering estimates, budget cost data, and rules-of-thumb likely continue to be more suitable for this purpose at this time.